yugmerabtene/YUGMERABTENE/README.md

-## Fullstack developer, system administrator and cybersecurity trainer based in France.
+## Fullstack developer, system administrator and cybersecurity teacher based in France.

 I build practical software, infrastructure and security labs with a focus on clarity, reliability and reproducibility.